Hervinho/newsapp/README.md

 The configs folder contains all the app configurations needed, and has the following files:

-- `db.config.ts` : database connection config file.
-You can hardcode your values (not good programming practice) or set environment variables
-- `jwt.config.ts` : contains the JWT secret (you can change to your own string)
-- `passport.config.ts` : passport configurations for user authentication and token.
 - `routes.config.ts` : where you add all your APIs with their respective routing files(e.g. /products)
 - `winston.config.ts` : this files just sets up Winston for all the logging.